-CEPT supports MethodC (no change at WRC-12, development of ITU-R Recommendation or Report with harmonised tuning range within the ITU-R study group framework) in the finalCPM-Text.
+CEPT supports MethodC (no change at WRC-12except the suppression of Res 954, development of ITU-R Recommendation or Report with harmonised tuning range within the ITU-R study group framework) in the CPM-Text.
+CEPT intends to propose, instead, the approval of an ITU-R Resolution relating to ENG at the Radio Assembly.

 Background